Glocktober/LearnMorse/README.md

 * Set voice and volume of the voice synthesizer
 * Multiple modes (exercises/games)
   * these currently mostly work, but they are not organized
+* Splash screen is to get by browser requirements requiring human interaction before enabling synthesis